Government by the People

 Communication is vital within a broad-based grassroots movement.
 We are compiling a data base of pro-democracy activists and voters.
 To join the campaign to Make America a Perfect Democracy, please provide your email address.
 Your information will not be sold or shared.
 You will not receive emails or text messages soliciting financial contributions.

-The material on this website is adapted from a soon to be published book: Government by the People: Perfecting Democracy in the 21st Century by Winston Apple.
+Some of the material on this website is adapted from a soon to be published book: Government by the People: Perfecting Democracy in the 21st Century by Winston Apple.

-Content is Copyright 2026 Gary Winston Apple, unless otherwise noted.
+That content is Copyright 2026 Gary Winston Apple, unless otherwise noted.

 Permission is granted to share with proper attribution.
-All Rights are Reserved.
+All Rights Reserved.

-This website is paid for by Perfect Democracy - a 501(c)4 political action committee.
+This website is paid for by Winston Apple - as a private citizen.